aIntroduction

 Employee Engagement and Retention

 Senior leaders understand the direct link between employee engagement, talent management, and organisational success.
 They recognise that engaged employees are more committed, motivated, and likely to contribute meaningfully to the company's objectives.
 By prioritising talent management, senior leaders create a work environment where employees feel valued and supported in their professional growth.
 This, in turn, fosters a sense of loyalty and belonging, leading to higher retention rates and reduced turnover costs.
-Senior leaders invest in talent management initiatives to create a workplace where employees are not just retained but also inspired to excel.
+Senior leaders invest in talent management initiatives to create a workplace where employees are retained and inspired to excel.

 Cultural Transformation